 Aluminum foil is a low-cost and effective material you can use to create a capacitive touch sensor.
 This project shows you how to build and program a capacitive touch sensor circuit with an OLED color display to play the Blockly version of the game Pong.
-This program will work by calibrating a range of rctime decay values the foil produces, then uploading the calibration into the main project.
+This program will work by calibrating a range of R/C time decay values the foil produces, then uploading the calibration into the main project.
+Let's jump in!

 The Pong game consists of two separate programs.
 The first being a calibration program to scale and constrict the R/C time values that the foils produce, and the second being the main game code.
-Note that the size of the aluminum foil squares can vary and work well up to around 12” x 12” as long as they are the same size.
+Note that the size of the aluminum foil squares can vary and work well up to around 12” x 12” as long as both are equal in size.

 Included in the FLiP Try-it Kit (#32023):